Red Auerbach

 Arnold Jacob "Red" Auerbach (September 20, 1917 – October 28, 2006) was an American professional basketball coach and executive.
-As head coach, he led the Boston Celtics to eight consecutive NBA championships between 1959 to 1966.
+As head coach, he led the Boston Celtics to eight consecutive NBA championships between 1959 and 1966.
 On retiring in 1966, he held an NBA coaching record of 938 wins.
-He served as general manager of the Celtics from 1966 to 1984, and later as President and Vice-Chairman of the Board.
-He won a combined 16 NBA titles in his 29 years with the Celtics, the most of any individual, making him one of the most successful team officials in the history of North American professional sports.
+He served as general manager of the Celtics from 1966 to 1984, and later as president and vice-chairman of the Board.
+He won a combined 16 NBA titles in his long career with the Celtics, the most of any individual, making him one of the most successful team officials in the history of North American professional sports.
 He served as president of the Celtics until his death in 2006 at the age of 89.

 Auerbach coached many players who were inducted into the Basketball Hall of Fame.
 He also played a key role in decreasing racial discrimination in the NBA.
 In 1950, he drafted Chuck Cooper, the NBA's first African-American player.
 In 1965, he introduced the first African-American starting five.
 In 1966, he hired Bill Russell as the NBA's first African-American head coach.

 Auerbach was inducted into the Basketball Hall of Fame in 1969.
 In 1980, the Professional Basketball Writers Association of America voted Auerbach the greatest coach in the NBA history.
 He was also named NBA Executive of the Year in 1980.
 Auerbach has been regarded as one of the NBA 10 Greatest Coaches in history, was inducted into the National Jewish Sports Hall of Fame, and had his number 2 jersey retired at TD Garden, the Celtics' stadium.